bybetas/h2i/README.md

 # HTML to Image API (H2I)

 This API provides a service to convert HTML content or a URL into JPEG images using Playwright.
 It's designed to be simple, efficient, and deployable on platforms like Railway.
+Pre-built Docker images are available at `bybetas/h2i:latest`.

 ## Endpoints